onzfonz/comp227/src/content/1/en/part1d.md

 ```

 The syntax may seem a bit strange at first.
-In practice `{ ...clicks }` creates a new object that has copies of all of the properties of the `clicks` object.
+In practice `{ ...obj }` duplicates the original `obj` object and its properties.
-When we specify a particular property - e.g. `right` in `{ ...clicks, right: 1 }`, the value of the `right` property in the new object will be 1.
+When we also specify a particular property - e.g. `field` in `{ ...obj, field: x }`, the value of the `field` property in the duplicated object will be what `x` evaluates to.

-In the example above, this:
+Applying this to the example above, with:

 ```js
 { ...clicks, right: clicks.right + 1 }
 ```

-creates a copy of the `clicks` object where the `right` property is incremented.
+Javascript increments the `right` property by *`1`* in the duplicated object.

-Assigning the object to a variable in the event handlers is not necessary and we can simplify the functions like this:
+we can simplify the functions like this:

 ```js
 const handleLeftClick = () =>